evanfoss/eef_bioamp/README.md

 ### Future

+* Migration off the old gsch2pcb-rnd script which is depreciated in modern releases of pcb-rnd
 * Spice Simulation of the design complete with an estimated source model.
 * Refining the 10KHz mode or settling the uncertanty would be nice.
 * A more refined attenuator for testing without a PXI.